rgentzler/rcgentzler/content/authors/admin/_index.md

 highlight_name: false
 ---

-Welcome to my personal site!

-I'm the Research Director at the [Oklahoma Policy Institute](https://www.okpolicy.org), overseeing the organization's work to leverage data in support of our policy and programmatic goals.
-Previously with OK Policy, I served as the Director of [Open Justice Oklahoma](https://openjustice.okpolicy.org/) and as Criminal Justice Policy Analyst.
+My work aims to build a fairer, more effective legal system by fusing a people-centered approach to justice with the power of data and research.
+At the [Oklahoma Policy Institute](https://www.okpolicy.org), I started [Open Justice Oklahoma](https://openjustice.okpolicy.org/), a program that collects, analyzes, and communicates data on the state's courts, jails, and prisons.
+I'm currently Data Innovations Director at [Fair and Just Prosecution](https://www.fairandjustprosecution.org), working with reform-minded prosecutors' offices around the country to tell their stories and measure their impact.

-Over the last five years, I've built tools to create and update novel court, jail, and prison data sets; a giant database to store them; and interactive data visualizations to communicate our findings.
-I love using R to uncover patterns in messy administrative data, revealing things that confirm or - even better - challenge our ideas about how the world works.
+I love using R to uncover patterns in messy administrative data, revealing things that challenge our ideas about how the world works.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/gentzler-resume.pdf" "newtab" >}}resumé{{< /staticref >}}.